-- 4.4.9 The City shall evaluate the potential to establish higher order transit within the Primary and Secondary Corridors identified on Schedule E Urban Structure, and the proposed corridors identified as Potential Higher Order Transit Lines on Appendix B -Major Transportation Facilities and Routes.
-(OPA 167) - 4.4.10 Higher order transit may operate on its own right-of-way, as a separate system or in shared corridors, where possible, to ensure that it is not delayed in general traffic.
-The higher order transit network shall consist of an interconnecting network of existing and planned rights-of-way along corridors in which a higher order transit facility may be located.
-(OPA 167) - 4.4.10.1 Higher order transit may be developed in a staged manner whereby various transit-priority measures may be implemented to improve the quality of transit service in terms of speed and reliability as an interim stage in the long-term development of a full higher order transit network.
-(OPA 167) - 4.4.11 The City may require commuter pick-up/drop-off and park-and-ride facilities to enhance accessibility to higher order transit services at selected stations and other appropriate sites outside of the Downtown Urban Growth Centre.
-In this regard, the City shall encourage the proponents of major developments at existing or planned higher order transit stations to provide sufficient land for park-and-ride facilities, for which the City may enter into agreements for purchase, lease, and operation or shared use.
-(OPA 167)
+- 4.4.8 The City shall evaluate the potential to establish rapid transit within the Primary and Secondary Corridors identified on Schedule E Urban Structure, and the proposed corridors identified as Potential Rapid Transit Lines on Appendix B Major Transportation Facilities and Routes. - 4.4.9 Rapid transit may operate on its own right-of-way, as a separate system or in shared corridors, where possible, to ensure that it is not delayed in general traffic.
+The rapid transit network shall consist of an interconnecting network of existing and planned rights-of-way along corridors in which a rapid transit facility may be located. - 4.4.9.1 Rapid transit may be developed in a staged manner whereby various transitpriority measures may be implemented to improve the quality of transit service in terms of speed and reliability as an interim stage in the long-term development of a full rapid transit network.

-4.4.12 Higher order transit services shall be integrated with other transportation modes and with the conventional, specialized and inter-regional transit networks where feasible.
-(OPA 167)
+- 4.4.10 The City may require park-and-ride facilities to enhance accessibility to rapid transit services at selected stations and other appropriate sites outside of the Downtown Urban Growth Centre.
+In this regard, the City shall encourage the proponents of major developments at existing or planned rapid transit stations to provide sufficient land for park-and-ride facilities, for which the City may enter into agreements for purchase, lease, and operation or shared use. - 4.4.11 Rapid transit services shall be integrated with other transportation modes and with the conventional, specialized and inter-regional transit networks where feasible.